...

 1. Embrace Your Authentic Story

-The best speeches I’ve given were not about perfect delivery or technique.
+The most effective speeches I’ve given were not about perfect delivery or technique.
 They were about sharing my true story.
 Your experiences, struggles, and victories are unique to you, and that’s your superpower.

 Practice: Write down three pivotal moments in your life or business journey.
 Practice sharing these stories with emotion and vulnerability.
 Please share your favorite public speaking tip in the comments below.